-Cut down on the number of seeds your parrot has access to, but don’t remove them entirely as your parrot may refuse to eat and starve.
+Cut down on the number of seeds your parrot has access to, but don’t remove them entirely.

 Seeds are deficient in vitamins and minerals, including calcium.
-When seeds are provided for prolonged periods, your parrot will become deficient in these vitamins and minerals, too.
-They are essential for:
+When seeds are provided for prolonged periods, your parrot will become deficient in vitamins and minerals that are essential for: